 What Do I Need to Know About Loose Glitter?

 I have—on more than one occasion—been called the glitter queen.
 I just love to add bling to almost every project imaginable.
-Even the plainest project with just a touch of glitter can exude some personality.
+Add a touch of glitter to a simple project and it will exude some personality.